The following student groups engage and support the Northwestern community with the topics discussed inHow the Word is Passed:

 As Northwestern's humanities-themed residential college, Chapin fosters a humanities-focused community within the Evanston campus.
 Our many traditions are fun and productive ways to get to know each other and enjoy our time here, and our fellows mentor the residents and teach beyond the classroom.

 College Feminists is the premier feminist and pro-choice organization on the Evanston Northwestern campus.
 We meet Mondays at 8pm at the Women's Center, discussing issues ranging from domestic violence to the college hook-up scene.
 We believe that every woman should be able to make her own decisions regarding abortion and birth control and we seek to educate students and the community at large about their rights to such decisions.
 We also work to counteract negative images of women and work against gender stereotyping.
 We believe in a progressive, informed, and open-minded community.
-We hope to accomplish these goals by rallying, supporting and educating one another in the Northwestern Community and also by creating a network with other college campuses nationwide.
+We hope to accomplish these goals by rallying, and educating one another in the Northwestern Community and also by creating a network with other college campuses nationwide.

 Culture and Community Studies Residential College